Don't just manage abuse, end it.

 Frequently asked questions

-Lizzie could help a lot of people.
-Why isn’t she free?
+Lizzy could help a lot of people.
+Why do you charge for usage?

 How do you maintain the privacy of victims and perpetrators?

-Each client relationship involves two servers.
-The first supports data collected by our clients.
-The second is managed by Frontline receives survey responses that allow us to train the model.
-Frontline’s server never receives user identifiable responses.
+Each client relationship involves two servers: one for data collected by clients, and one, managed by Frontline, for anonymised survey responses which allow us to train and improve the model.
+Frontline’s server never receives any identifiable information about users.

 Where did you get your training data?